ArthurChiao/arthurchiao.github.io/_posts/2020-08-09-conntrack-design-and-implementation.md

 * SNAT: do translation on source address
 * DNAT: do translation on destination address
-* Full NAT：do translation on both source and destination addresses
+* Full NAT: do translation on both source and destination addresses

 Our above examples falls into SNAT case.